Vivid Sydney 2026: A Complete Guide

 Where are the best spots to Enjoy Vivid

-Each zone offers different perspectives of the festival.
-Here’s what you’ll find in each area:
+Each of Vivid’s five zones offers different experiences and perspectives.
+Here’s what you’ll typically find in each area:

 Circular Quay and The Rocks